rashidabengali/natours/readme.md

   - Each and every CSS property must have a CSS value
   - If there's a cascaded value, then the specified value equals the cascaded value
-  - If not then whether or not the property can be inherited, if yes then the specified value of that property equals the computed value of the parent element
+  - If not then whether or not the property can be inherited, if yes then the specified value of that propervty equals the computed value of the parent element
   - Remember it's computed value not the actual value

   ![inheritance](./img/inheritance.png)